HUZIBRO/CreditGuardian-Detecting-and-Preventing-Credit-Card-Fraud/README.md

-# Advanced Credit Card Fraud Detection Using Machine Learning
+# CreditGuardian – Detecting and Preventing Credit Card Fraud

 This project provides a comprehensive **exploratory data analysis (EDA)** of credit card transactions, focusing on **spending patterns, customer behavior, and fraudulent transaction risks**.
 Using **supervised machine learning**, predictive models were built and evaluated to detect fraud, demonstrating proficiency in **data manipulation, visualization, and model evaluation** with Python.